Bubbly Pet

 MABTR is dedicated to taking in Boston Terriers regardless of age, gender, mental condition, and physical condition.
 They also spay and neuter all dogs that are six months and older.

 Aside from this, MABTR is also dedicated to ensuring that these rescues are up-to-date with their vaccines through testing.
-They also treat these dogs from heartworm and perform microchipping.
+They also treat these dogs for heartworm and perform microchipping.

 All medical and mental conditions are addressed before these Boston Terriers are trained and prepared to be adopted.
 Aside from this, MABTR is proud that they are giving commercial breeder dogs a chance to live normal lives.

-This organization is non-profit and prides itself with a rescue count of above 4,000 dogs while catering to areas like Colorado, Iowa, Nebraska, Kansas, North and South Dakota, Missouri, Minnesota, and Wyoming.
+This organization is non-profit and prides itself on a rescue count of above 4,000 dogs while catering to areas like Colorado, Iowa, Nebraska, Kansas, North and South Dakota, Missouri, Minnesota, and Wyoming.

 Recently they have also extended their services to areas as far as Montana, Utah, Idaho, and midwest Arkansas.